 Tursun has received several regional and national awards for his television work, including being recognized as one of Ghulja’s “Four Elite” people for his work to benefit society, RFA reported.

-CPJ sent messages to the Xinjiang governmental service and the Xinjiang region prison administration via messaging app seeking information about Tursun’s whereabouts in September 202, but received no response.
+In late 2024, CPJ sent requests for comment to the Xinjiang governmental service and the Xinjiang region prison administration via messaging app about Tursun but received no replies.